lukeschunk/roombots_meetup_instructions/README.md

 As an example to help you get started, here is what I put in my code.
 You can see I'm logging out the messages, and I've set the radius to 0 so the roombot drives straight.
 Run the app, and watch in your CLI what happens when the roombot gets close to the wall - you'll start to get different types of messages as different sensors fire.

 ![example code](https://raw.githubusercontent.com/lukeschunk/roombots_meetup_instructions/master/Screen%20Shot%202016-05-05%20at%2010.20.11%20AM.png)

+### Thanks

+Thanks to [mmmries](https://github.com/mmmries) for making this all possible.
+He programmed the roombots from the rasberry pi up and did tons of legwork like creating the simulators to make this possible.